kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 * `id` defines the ID of the node.
 This is usually the ID of the node from the external data source (e.g. a taxid for NCBI taxonomy).
 This ID is not guaranteed to be unique within the graph, but is unique for a particular version of the graph.
-* `version` is a string that denotes in which version the node first appeared.
+* `first_version` is a string that denotes in which version the node first appeared.
+* `last_version` is a string that denotes in which version the node last appeared.
 * `created` denotes the date, in unix epoch milliseconds, when the node began to exist.
 * `expired`  denotes the date, in unix epoch milliseconds, when the node ceased to exist.